eniompw/GeoGuess/README.md

 - Responsive design for various screen sizes.
 - "New Location" button to quickly load a new challenge.
 - Copy-to-clipboard feature for sharing API request URLs.
+- Utility scripts for fetching image IDs and downloading images from Mapillary API.

 ## How it works